AbhijitKhatua/cerebrum/content/Javascript/Strings/String Methods.md

 console.log(text.indexOf("cat")); // -1
 ```

-- **The [[includes()]] Method**: This method is used to check if a string contains a specific substring.
+- **The [[Javascript/Strings/includes()]] Method**: This method is used to check if a string contains a specific substring.
 If the substring is found within the string, the method returns true.
 Otherwise, it returns false.
 its a case sensitive method
 ```js
 const text = "The quick brown fox jumps over the lazy dog.";